-- (e) A responsible entity, which may include the owner, a property owner's association, the county, another public agency or a non-profit organization, shall be designated to be responsible for maintaining the open space in a manner that is consistent with the approved management plan all applicable county requirements. - (f) Any conditions necessary for stormwater facilities to meet open space requirements shall be incorporated into the stormwater maintenance plan.
+- (e) A responsible entity, which may include the owner, a property owner's association, the county, another public agency or a non-profit organization, shall be designated to be responsible for maintaining the open space in a manner that is consistent with the applicable county all applicable county requirements and the purpose for which it was created, and the purpose for which it was created, and all applicable county requirements. - (f) Any conditions necessary for stormwater facilities to meet open space requirements shall be incorporated into the stormwater maintenance plan.
 The responsible entity is required to inform the acting maintenance contractors of these conditions.